 Dropping Out of School | Students who are expelled from school are far more likely to drop out of school.
-Research shows that being suspended even once in ninth grade is associated with a two-fold increase in the likelihood of dropping out.36
+Research shows that being suspended even once in ninth grade is associated with a two-fold increase in the likelihood of dropping out.

-While the high school graduation rate of ethnic/racial minority students has significantly increased in the last 10 years, the connection remains evident between in-school disciplinary actions and the increased likelihood of a student dropping out of school.
+While the high school graduation rate of racial/ethnic minority students has significantly increased in the last 10 years, the connection remains evident between in-school disciplinary actions and the increased likelihood of a student dropping out of school.
 This brief section reviews current data that you can share with the audience as you wish or have time to include.

-- High school graduation rates for: Asian students (88.7%); Whites (86.6); Hispanic/Latino students (75.2%); and African American students (70.7%).37 - The percentage of 16- to 24-year-olds who are not enrolled in school and have not earned a high school credential is known as the status dropout rate.
-According to the Current Population Survey, in 2013 there were approximately 2.6 million such youth, with disparities by race and ethnicity: Hispanic youth had the highest status dropout rate (12%); followed by Black youth (7%) and White youth (5%).
-Data from the American Community Survey mirrored these results, but also included the status dropout rate for American Indian/Alaska Native youth (13%).38 http://www.pbs.org/wgbh/frontline/film/dropout-nation/
+- High school graduation rates for: Asian students (91%); Whites (89%); Hispanic/Latino students (80%); African American students (78%); and American Indian/Alaska Native students (72%). - The percentage of 16- to 24-year-olds who are not enrolled in school and have not earned a high school credential is known as the status dropout rate.
+In 2017 there were approximately 2.1 million such youth, with disparities by race and ethnicity: American Indian/Alaska Native youth had the highest dropout rate (10.1%), followed by Hispanic youth (8.2%); Black youth (6.5%); White youth (4.3%); Pacific Islander (4.9%); and Asian youth (2.1%). - Dropouts are 3.5 times more likely to be arrested than high school graduates.
+Many socalled dropouts who end up in jail are actually push-outs.
+Under the guise of zero tolerance, initiated after Columbine, students are often asked to leave school as a first response rather than a last resort. - The graduation rate for students with disabilities hit 67.1% in 2016-17, which is still nearly 20 points behind the national average of 84.6%. - Want to find out your state's graduation rate?
+Have a look at Figure 1 in The Condition of Education 2019, online at: https://nces.ed.gov/programs/coe/pdf/coe\coi.pdf

-Dropout Nation | A Frontline Video

-The PBS television series Frontline included a 2-hour special called Dropout Nation, which aired in September of 2012.
-The show investigated the causes, challenges, and potential solutions of the epidemic of teens dropping out of high school.
-You can view the show online at:

-Dropouts are 3.5 times more likely to be arrested than high school graduates.
-Many so-called dropouts who end up in jail are

-- actually push-outs.
-Under the guise of zero tolerance, initiated after Columbine, students are often asked to leave school as a first response rather than a last resort.39 - Among dropouts between the ages of 16 and 24, incarceration rates were a whopping 63 times higher than among college graduates.40 - The graduation rate for students with disabilities hit 61.9% in 2012-13, which is nearly 20 points behind the national average.41 - Want to find out your state's graduation rates?
-Visit the Everybody Graduates Center's state-specific pages, beginning at: http://new.every1graduates.org/building-a-grad-nation-2016/building-a-grad-nation-state-profiles-and-annual-updates/